Floorp-Projects/Floorp/toolkit/components/pictureinpicture/docs/index.rst

 A small actor class whose only responsibility is to tell the parent process to open an always-on-top-window by sending a ``PictureInPicture:Request`` message to its parent actor.

-Currently, this only occurs when a chrome-only ``MozTogglePictureInPicture`` event is dispatched by the ``PictureInPictureToggleChild`` when the user clicks the Picture-in-Picture toggle button.
+Currently, this only occurs when a chrome-only ``MozTogglePictureInPicture`` event is dispatched by the ``PictureInPictureToggleChild`` when the user clicks the Picture-in-Picture toggle button or uses the context-menu.

 PictureInPictureChild
 =====================